RawthiL/PET_DeepAttCorrection/README.md

 <img src="./images/result_mosaique_AMC-009.png" width="800">

 The image shows the coronal and sagital central cuts of the *AMC-009* sample of the *NSCLC Radiogenomics* test dataset.
-Each colum represents the Non-Attenuation Correcte PET (NAC-PET) input, the sCT of the 3D U-Net, the sCT from the GAN refined 3D U-Unet and the objective CT or ground truth, respectivelly.
+Each colum represents the Non-Attenuation Correct PET (NAC-PET) input, the sCT of the 3D U-Net, the sCT from the GAN refined 3D U-Unet and the objective CT or ground truth, respectively.
-The bone tissue is presented using a 3D proyection in the following image:
+The bone tissue is presented using a 3D projection in the following image:

 <img src="./images/result_mosaique_AMC-009_3D.png" width="600">